 For example, even if you were able to register Sidekick 2024 Limited as a company, as Sidekick owns the brand “Sidekick” for various accounting and business services, any use of the name in relation to their goods and services would infringe their rights and could lead to suspension of your online sites, or injunctions and other legal actions.

-For more information including tips for registering your trade mark yourself check arc.legal/diytap, or contact Rachel Triplow at aRc Legal on rachel@arc.legal.
+For more information, including tips for registering your trade mark yourself, contact Rachel Triplow at rachel.triplow@duncancotterill.com.